Line (software): Line Pay

 Line introduced Line Pay worldwide on December 16, 2014.
 The service allows users to request and send money from users in their contact list and make mobile payments in store.
 The service has since expanded to allow other features such as offline wire transfers when making purchases and ATM transactions like depositing and withdrawing money.
 Unlike other Line services, Line Pay is offered worldwide through the Line app.

 Line Taxi

 Line Taxi was launched in January 2015 in partnership with Nihon Kotsu, a local taxi service in Japan.
-Just like Line Pay, Line Taxi is not offered as a separate app but rather through the Line app where users can request a taxi and automatically pay for it when they connect their account to Line Pay.
+Like Line Pay, Line Taxi was not offered as a separate app but rather through the Line app where users can request a taxi and automatically pay for it when they connect their account to Line Pay.
+Line Taxi was discontinued on 31 August 2018.

 Line Wow

 Announced alongside Line Pay and Line Taxi, a service that allows users to instantly access delivery services for registered food or products and services.